Oliver-EMRLD/Horsaal-Coaster/README.md

 # Print it yourself!
 HC is 3D printed, and optimised for FDM printers, if you are lucky bastard and have one at home, just download the stl and print it.
-If not you can have it printed at the Fachschaft for materialcost.
+If not you can have it printed at the Fachschaft for materialcost (https://fsmb.at/en/3d-printer/) .
 You also need an anti slip surface on the bottom, so it doas not slide down from the table.
 I use griptape for skateboards, because its good shit, but use whatever you want.

 | Parameter | Options |